• Skip to main content

 • Facebook

 Summer reading lists and summer book clubs abound!
 In fact we have a summer reading list for every age!
-But did you know you can enhance your child’s literacy skills by more than just checking off books on a list?
+But did you know you can enhance your child's literacy skills by more than just checking books off a list?

 Enhance summer learning by mixing things up and engage in these five super-duper fun summer literacy activities!